 Investments are reported at cost, or if donated, at fair value on the date of donation.
 Thereafter, investments are reported at their fair values in the statements of financial position.
+Investments consist of common stocks, and fair value is based on quoted prices in active markets (all Level 1 measurements).
 Net investment return/(loss) is reported in the statements of activities and consists of interest and dividend income, realized and unrealized capital gains and losses, less external and direct internal investment expenses.